tvooo/tp2/1-exemplars.md

 @spinney, through an ethnographic narrative, tells the story of an imaginary bicycle ride through London.
 In this, he examines how apparently dull places, such as certain roundabouts or underpasses, have meaning for cyclists and thus become *places*.
 Spinney's research opposes Marc Augé's assumption that spaces of transition and mobility are non-places.
 Certain places lead to different route choices for different cyclists; for example, one cyclist might avoid a multi-lane, busy roundabout for reasons of safety, while another likes the challenge and sensation of 'flowing' between different cars and the opportunity to ride fast with the traffic.

-In other work [-@spinney2011], Spinney discusses three different ways to use mobile video ethnography in cycling research: "video as a way of 'feeling there' when you can't be there; video as a way of apprehending fleeting moments of mobile experience; and video as a tool to extend sensory vocabularies."
+In other work [-@spinney2011], Spinney discusses three different ways to use mobile video ethnography in cycling research: "video as a way of 'feeling there' when you can't be there; video as a way of apprehending fleeting moments of mobile experience; and video as a tool to extend sensory vocabularies." [-@spinney2011, p.
+161]

 ### Cycling and talking together